-This year remote-ready lessons and resources that students can do in the classroom or at the kitchen table are at the top of our wish list.
-That’s why we love Red Nose Day’s Everyday Heroes Program.
+This year, social-emotional learning is understandably taking center stage.
+And the Red Nose Day’s Everyday Heroes Program can help.
 It’s full of resources and activities for learning at school and at home.
-Build empathy and strengthen classroom community with these flexible and fun activities, and celebrate students’ acts of kindness.
+Build empathy and strengthen classroom community with fun activities that celebrate students’ acts of kindness.
 The program is designed so that teachers and parents can work together.
-We love how all the materials are remote-ready (you can download or print).

 For Your Class

 Start with the class routines for building empathy.
 Next, check out the nomination form.
 This is where your students get to think about people they know who are kind, thoughtful, and helpful.
 There’s an editable classroom poster to celebrate students who are nominated.

 Because learning doesn’t stop at school, we came up with an easy and fun way for students to keep up their kindness routines at home.
 There’s a letter to send to parents and a poster that families can hang on their fridge.
 The poster has a list of ideas for how kids can be kind and caring as well as a sheet to fill in to keep track.

 Here are some more ideas about how to use these resources at school and at home.